-Dr Chris Harris
+Dr Christopher Harris

-About Dr Chris Harris
+About Dr Christopher Harris

 Dr Christopher Harris is a Principal Lecturer and the Academic Lead for the Design area of the Leeds School of Arts.
 He has a practice-based Doctorate from the University of Leeds, and a Masters from the Royal College of Art.